HSF/packaging/testdrive/lcgcmake/README.md

 package manager to install a basic software stack for HEP.

-LCGCMake is the EP-SFT infrastructure to build the software stack for the LHC experiments containing both external software dependencies and projects developed within our group.
+LCGCMake is the EP-SFT infrastructure to build the software stack for the LHC experiments containing both external software dependencies and projects developed within the same group.
-The tool is based on the [ExternalProject](http://www.kitware.com/media/html/BuildingExternalProjectsWithCMake2.8.html) module of [CMake](https://cmake.org/).
+The tool is based on the [`ExternalProject`](http://www.kitware.com/media/html/BuildingExternalProjectsWithCMake2.8.html) module of [CMake](https://cmake.org/).

 ## Base Operating System Install

-_**AUTHORS:**_ _Assume a base system of macOS High Sierra with Xcode 9, or a Docker Image based on centos:centos7 or ubuntu:xenial.
-In the Docker case, supply (a) Dockerfile(s) for each system, adding any additional system packages required, and (b) an `hsf` user with `sudo` privileges that the container will run as.
-There’s no requirement to build and host the images.
-Bonus points: Singularity!
-If macOS needs additional packages, document them below:_

 Test driving LCGCMake requires either a CentOS6/7, Ubuntu 16.04LTS, or macOS High Sierra system.
 For macOS, only the base system plus Xcode 9 from the App Store is required.
 Additional platform-specific requirements are specified on the official [documentation](https://gitlab.cern.ch/sft/lcgcmake#pre-requisites).